Inspection Services

 - Leaking seams: The seams between shingles are also susceptible to leaks.
 The inspector will look for any seams that are cracked or missing caulk.

-- Drainage problems: Roofs must be properly drained to prevent water damage.
+- Drainage problems: Roofs must be adequately drained to prevent water damage.
 The inspector will look for any areas where water is pooling or where there are signs of water damage.

-- Damage to flashing: Flashing is the material that is used to seal around vents, chimneys, and other roof penetrations.
-The inspector will look for any flashing that is damaged or missing.
+- Damage to flashing: Flashing is the material used to seal around vents, chimneys, and other roof penetrations.
+The inspector will look for damaged or missing flashing.

 - Damage to chimneys: Chimneys are a common source of roof leaks.
 The inspector will look for any cracks or damage to the chimney.